4 The Role of Prediction in Science

 Prediction was central to both Einstein’s general theory of relativity and Richardson’s weather forecasting.
 If the predictions of general relativity had been incorrect, the theory would have been thrown on the scrap heap of science, no matter how beautiful it was.
 Similarly, if numerical weather forecasting wouldn’t work, it would be ignored; in fact, this is exactly what initially happened to Richardson when he proposed his theory.

-It’s widely agreed that prediction is one of the core aims of science (Douglas 2009).
+It is widely agreed that prediction is one of the core aims of science (Douglas 2009).
 Prediction connects scientific models and theories with events in the world.
 Science without successful predictions would look a lot like Greek mythology.
-Pointing out that Zeus is very angry may sound like a nice explanation for the tornado in your yard but how to find out if it’s true without predictions?
+Pointing out that Zeus is very angry may sound like a nice explanation for the tornado in your yard but how to find out if it is true without predictions?
 More importantly, will your insurance cover angry gods or only angry birds…

 Scientific Predictions

 Scientific predictions are statements about data, past events, or the future based on experience or knowledge4.
 This means that prediction is not just about forecasting the future like tomorrow’s weather.
 Predictions can also concern the past.
 The astronomer Johannes Kepler predicted for instance in 1614 that the Star of Bethlehem was a planetary conjunction appearing in the year 7 BC.
-The term “prediction” also covers cases in which we already know the correct prediction.
-For example, if a medical diagnosis tool correctly predicts past cases, we say the predictions cohere with our observational data.
+The term “prediction” also covers cases in which you already know the correct prediction.
+For example, if a medical diagnosis tool correctly predicts past cases, it is coherent with the observed data.
 Nevertheless, the gold standard for validating scientific models and theories is accurate predictions of unknown (future) events or unseen data.

 4.4 Prediction serves many purposes

-Taking a birds-eye view of science, we find that predictions are everywhere and serve many purposes (Shmueli 2010):
+Taking a birds-eye view of science, you find that predictions are everywhere and serve many purposes (Shmueli 2010):

 • Providing a standard for comparison: The predictive accuracy of models provides a standard for comparing scientific models that is grounded in reality and independent of how the models work.

-• Checking predictability: If we can consistently predict a phenomenon based on a set of information, it means that this set contains the relevant information to determine the state of the phenomenon.
-However, if we cannot, it may be because the available information is insufficient.
-Knowing what we can and cannot infer from certain information is immensely important in science (Taleb 2005).
+• Checking predictability: If you can consistently predict a phenomenon based on a set of information, it means that this set contains the relevant information to determine the state of the phenomenon.
+However, if you cannot, it may be because the available information is insufficient.
+Knowing what can and cannot be inferred from certain information is immensely important in science (Taleb 2005).

-• Guiding experiments: Predictions can tell us which aspect of a phenomenon to focus on and run experiments on.
-If our models or theories make interesting or extraordinary predictions for borderline cases, we can check them by running experiments.
+• Guiding experiments: Predictions can tell you which aspect of a phenomenon to focus on and run experiments on.
+If models or theories make interesting or extraordinary predictions for borderline cases, you can check them by running experiments.

 • Enabling practical applications of science: Science must always be seen embedded in a larger economic and social process.
 Predictions can be used for planning, making processes more efficient, and automating them.
 Predictions are a way in which science pays off societal investments.